MacLaurinGroup/mgapi/README.md

     // the status code we expect to see
     "status": 200,

+    // the content-type expected; it need only match on part; defaults to 'json' "contentType" : "json",

+    // if the response is text, then checks to see if this string is part of the data; if an array, all have to be contained "containsString" : ["must be present"],

     // if the response is an object, then does the object have these top-level keys "hasKey": [